 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17610]The Type subfield is defined in Table 9-401b (Type subfield encoding).
-It has a common encoding for all variants of the Multi-Link element and is used to differentiate the variants of the Multi-Link element.
-Different variants of the Multi-Link element are used for different multi-link operations.
+[17610]The Type subfield is defined in Table 9-401b (Type subfield encoding) and is used to differentiate the variants of the Multi-Link element.
 The format of each variant of the Multi-Link element is defined in the subclauses below.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17613]The Common Info field carries information that is common to all the links except for Link ID Info and BSS Parameters Change Count subfields, which apply to the link on which the Multi-Link element is sent.
+[17613]The Common Info field carries information that is common to all the links except for Link ID Info and BSS Parameters Change Count subfields of the Basic Multi-Link element, which apply to the AP described by the Basic Multi-Link element.

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element